chinleung/laravel-multilingual-routes/README.md

 ## Configuration

 By default, the application locales are going to be `en` and `fr` and the `app.fallback_locale` is not prefixed.
-If your application supports different locales or you want to prefix the fallback locale, please run the following command to publish the configuration file:
+If you want to prefix the fallback locale, please run the following command to publish the configuration file:

 ``` bash
 php artisan vendor:publish --provider="ChinLeung\LaravelMultilingualRoutes\LaravelMultilingualRoutesServiceProvider" --tag="config"
 ```

+If your application supports different locales, you can either set a `app.locales` configuration or follow the configuration instructions from [chinleung/laravel-locales](https://github.com/chinleung/laravel-locales#configuration).

 ## Usage